The royal wedding coronation of Jessica Mulroney

 And while Mulroney has undoubtedly benefited from a privileged background, that advantage only goes so far.

 "You know the Mulroney name helped everybody.
 Obviously, it's an attention-grabber (and) it opens the door.
-But then you've got to walk through it and you've got to prove that you've got your area of expertise," says Beker, who wouldn't be surprised if Mulroney's daughter Ivy is a flower girl at the wedding.
+But then you've got to walk through it and you've got to prove that you've got your area of expertise," says Beker.

 Mulroney's fashion sense is also backed by a storied lineage -- she was born Jessica Brownstein in Montreal, a descendant of shoe magnate Morton Brownstein of the Browns Shoes empire.